django-cumulus/django-cumulus/docs/index.rst

 PYRAX_IDENTITY_TYPE
 -------------------

 Pyrax supports different identity types.
-For now (version 1.4.5), there is two types available: rackspace and keystone.
-You **can** specify it through cumulus settings and if you don't, you must do it through other means (see Pyrax docs to know how).
+For now (version 1.4.5 or Pyrax), there is two types available: *rackspace* and *keystone*.
+You **can** specify it through cumulus settings and if you don't, you must do it through other means (like environment variables or configuration files, see Pyrax docs for more details).

 Requirements
 ************